anandka/Learning/Kubernetes Revision.md

 #>>> Very useful when you want to see how to structure the defination file on fly
 ~~~

-- To get all the resoruces deployed
+- To get all the resources deployed

 ~~~
 kubectl get all